NoClueWhoIAm/EmuTarkov_ESP_Plus/README.md

 ### How to install:

-Drop both Assmbly-Csharp.dll and EscapeFromTarkovCheat.dll into the EmuTarkov installation folder under EscapeFromTarkov_Data/Managed and it should work.
+Drop Managed into the EmuTarkov installation folder under EscapeFromTarkov_Data/ and replace all, then it should work.
-(only works with )
+(only works with SP-AKI 1.0.0.7-3, update tutorial on the bottom.)

 ### Used Libraries